nagwww/docker_securitymonkey/README.md

 - Create a new user as
 -- monkey create_user "awsalerter@gmail.com" "Admin"
+-- Add an AWS account and supervisorctl --> restart securitymonkeyscheduler

 To build a Docker image
 - Change the Dockerfile as needed